ethan-yz-hao/bluesky-labeler/bluesky-assign3/README.md

 -   A custom Bluesky hashtag scraper targeting money-making related tags
 -   Manual labeling supplemented by GPT-4 analysis for ground truth
 -   Diverse post collection across multiple hashtags and content types

-### Output Format

-The system produces detailed analysis results including:

--   Job scam probability score (0.0-1.0)
--   Binary classification (scam or not)
--   Explanation of the classification decision
--   Detection method used
--   Matched scam patterns (if any)

 This implementation provides an effective tool for identifying potentially harmful job scams on social platforms, helping protect users from financial fraud and exploitation.